Intermesh/groupoffice-docs/using/studio.rst

 generated and the module is saved into the ``www/go/modules/PACKAGE/NAME/`` subdirectory.
 Subsequently, the module is installed directly.

-.. warning:: Trying to install a studio module into business or community generate an error message.
+.. warning:: Trying to install a studio module into business or community generates an error message.

 .. warning:: It is not possible to save two different entities with the same name.